AyushExel/atlas-ai/README.md

 Atlas is a data-centric AI framework for curating, indexing, and analyzing massive datasets for deep learning applications.
 It provides a suite of tools to streamline the entire data lifecycle, from initial data ingestion to model training and analysis.

-## Vision
+## Core Operations

 The vision for Atlas is to provide a comprehensive solution for managing large-scale datasets in AI development.
-The framework is built around three core operations: **Sink**, **Index**, and **Analyse**.
+The framework is built around three core operations:

+-   **Sink:** Ingest data from any source and format into an optimized Lance dataset.
+-   **Index:** Create powerful, multi-modal indexes on your data to enable fast and efficient search and retrieval.
+-   **Analyse:** Analyse your datasets to gain insights, identify patterns, and debug your models.

+---

+# Sink

-Our first focus is on the **Sink** operation, which allows you to ingest data from any source and format into an optimized [Lance](https://lancedb.github.io/lance/) dataset.
+The **Sink** operation allows you to ingest data from any source and format into an optimized [Lance](https://lancedb.github.io/lance/) dataset.
 Atlas automatically infers the dataset type, extracts rich metadata, and stores the data in a self-contained, portable format.

 Here's a high-level overview of the sinking process: